Publications

 DPI, among others, suggests that the Commission shift the burden of contributions away from consumers and onto the corporations that profit from universal service.
 “The largest companies in the Internet economy, which contribute almost nothing to the Universal Service Fund today, are far less diverse—with fewer “people of color, persons with disabilities, persons who live in rural or Tribal areas, and others who are or have been historically underserved, marginalized, or adversely affected by persistent poverty or inequality”—than the American public at large.
 In other words, such as shift would promote fairness and equity in the program, in line with the Commission’s goal of advancing diversity, equity, inclusion, and accessibility in the broadband arena.”

-Fortunately the FCC’s recognizes these perspectives in its report for example, the financial challenge to provide broadband in rural areas; the need for additional financial support for networks in areas where affordable pricing does not cover cost; providing support for the ongoing and maintenance cost of networks, not just one-time fixed cost; and the need for middle mile strategy.
+Fortunately, the FCC’s recognizes these perspectives in its report for example, the financial challenge to provide broadband in rural areas; the need for additional financial support for networks in areas where affordable pricing does not cover cost; providing support for the ongoing and maintenance cost of networks, not just one-time fixed cost; and the need for middle mile strategy.

 The FCC also recognized the view that the companies which profit from broadband services, especially those provided through the USF should contribute to USF.
 Hence there is interest to explore how and how much could be raised by including some set of edge providers in the fund, for example the largest streaming video providers, digital advertising firms, and cloud services companies.